BetweenWalls/PD2-Singleplayer/README.md

 ## Setup Guide
 The singleplayer [PlugY mod](http://plugy.free.fr/) adds stash pages for all the items, fixes ubers, and allows unlimited skill/stat resets as well as several other optional features.
 A copy of PlugY v14.03 is included in the files.

-1. Pre-Setup - Ensure you have *Diablo II LoD* and *PD2* installed
+1. Pre-Setup - Ensure you have *Diablo II LoD* and *PD2* installed; if you already use PlugY, backup your shared stash file
-2. Add PlugY and this item/character pack - copy the *Diablo II* folder included here into *Program Files (x86)* (or wherever your game folder is)
+2. Add PlugY and this item/character pack - copy *ProjectD2* and *Save* from the included *Diablo II* folder into your own *Diablo II* folder
 3. Run PlugY.exe as administrator

 You'll still need to run PD2 via the launcher occasionally to get the latest patch/update.

 ### Troubleshooting
 * PlugY may not load correctly if it is added after a fresh PD2 installation or if PD2 hasn't been updated in a while - run the game once via the launcher to fix it
-* Older versions of PlugY had a different folder structure (some files were in the *Diablo II* folder instead of the *Diablo II/ProjectD2* folder) so they won't be overitten automatically - delete those old files manually if there are any issues
+* Older versions of PlugY had a different folder structure (some files were in the *Diablo II* folder instead of the *Diablo II/ProjectD2* folder) so they won't be ovewritten automatically - delete those old files manually if there are any issues
 * Old s1/s2 characters may not load correctly - to update them, see [PD2-Converter](https://github.com/BetweenWalls/PD2-Converter#simple-characterstash-converter-for-pd2)

 PlugY bugs: